-If your jeep gives off a creaking type sound every time you apply brakes, then this section is for you.
+If your Jeep gives off a creaking type sound every time you apply brakes, then this section is for you.

 It usually manifests the noise when driving at low speeds and when the clutch is released when pulling off in 1st gear.
 The noise can be isolated to the front passenger side when driving slowly and when accelerating.
-It sounds like its coming from underneath the passenger side seat, however close inspection will reveal it comes from the rear
+It sounds like it’s coming from underneath the passenger side seat, however, close inspection will reveal it comes from the rear

 You’ll need to inspect all the suspension components thoroughly and torque and lubricate all the joints and mounts.
-Also grease rear bushings and control arm mounts thoroughly.
+Also, grease rear bushings and control arm mounts thoroughly.
 It might take a few short miles to work in so take it for a nice drive to lube in properly.

 Jeep Wrangler Chirping Noise While Driving

 Regular maintenance on your Jeep will do well to minimize weird squeaks and creeks.
 If you regularly go off-road and drive bad tracks and have a lifted suspension, you will be more prone to squeaks and thus will need to do more lubrication services than usual.
-Before and after an extended trip, take a day to inspect all bolts, nuts, and lubricate bushes as a preventative maintenance procedure.
+Before and after an extended trip, take a day to inspect all bolts and nuts, and lubricate bushes as a preventative maintenance procedure.